What Risk-Off Means

 Risk-Off in Market Taxonomy

 Risk-off belongs to the market-environment layer of analysis.
 It names a condition in which cross-asset behavior, funding preferences, and defensive demand align around caution.
 That makes it distinct from narrower concepts such as flight-to-quality, flight-to-liquidity, or safe-haven demand, which describe specific channels through which the broader environment expresses itself.
-Risk-off is the regime; those concepts are mechanisms or manifestations inside it.

 FAQ